Dandie Dinmont Terrier

 Common inquiries about the breed

-Yes, they are generally affectionate and patient, though supervision is always recommended.
+Yes, they are generally affectionate and loyal, though they require early socialization.

 They require regular brushing and professional hand-stripping to maintain their coat texture.